Fawadsaqib03/HexSoftware-Projects/README.md

 ---

 ## 📝 License
-This project is intended for **educational and non-commercial use only**.
+These projects are intended for **educational and non-commercial use only**.